severin-lemaignan/knowledge_core/README.md

 ### ROS usage

-To start:
+**Please first read the general [API introduction](doc/api.md), as this applies to the ROS interface as well.**

+To start the ROS node:

 ```
 rosrun knowledge_core knowledge_core
 ```

-**Note that, in general, you might want to use the 'Pythonic' wrapper built on top of the low-level ROS service API.
+**Note that, in general, you want to use the 'Pythonic' wrapper built on top of the low-level ROS topics/services API.
 See example above.
 This Pythonic interface follows the [`pykb`](https://gitlab/interaction/pykb/) API (except in a few corner case that are not supported by the ROS interface).**

-Then, `knowledge_core` exposes two topics, `/kb/add_facts` and `/kb/remove_facts`, to add/remove triples to the knowledge base.
+`knowledge_core` exposes two topics, `/kb/add_facts` and
+`/kb/remove_facts`, to add/remove triples to the knowledge base.
 Both topics expect a simple string with 3 tokens separated by spaces (if the object is a literal string, use double quotes to escape it).